onetep-devel/documentation/onetep_edft_documentation.rst

 :Author: Extended to spin relaxation by Kevin Duff, University of Cambridge
 :Author: Extended to include Grand Canonical Ensemble by Arihant Bhandari, University of Southampton
 :Author: Extended to include Pulay mixing and input trial step by Gabriel Bramley, University of Southampton
+:Author: Extended to include Methfessel-Paxton and Gaussian smearing schemes by Tengxiang Li, University of Southampton

 :Date: August 2013
 :Date: Extended by Kevin Duff April 2018
 :Date: Extended by Arihant Bhandari September 2020
 :Date: Extended by Gabriel Bramley November 2020
+:Date: Extended by Tengxiang Li June 2024

 Basic principles
 ================